LBHackney-IT/cv-19-res-support-v3/README.md

 4. Ensure Docker is started and the appSettings connection string matches the cv-19-res-support-v3_dev_database values, which should also be running in Docker.

-5. In your Visual Studio/IDE Terminal your current directory should be cv19ResSupportV3.
+5. In your Visual Studio/IDE Terminal your current directory should be cv19ResSupportV3 which contains the main .csproj file.

 6. Now apply all migrations: This command is for Visual Studio / Mac.
 ```sh